AM-Lam/COMP1531-slackr_reduplicate/iteration_1/user_stories 17-24.md

+role: student, teammate, professor, tutor, UNSW, MEMBER, ADMIN, OWNER poster, reader, member (not) in channel

+what's the different of slack and slackr? why not using slack instead

 17. message_send
 As a user, I shall send a message to the group so that I can share my point of views with everyone.